Online Minimization of Polarization and Disagreement via Low-Rank Matrix Bandits: Problem Formulation

 \section{Problem Formulation}

-We now formalize the problem of minimizing polarization and disagreement in an online framework, where a learner sequentially intervenes on the network and, without access to innate opinions $\innateopinions$, observes only noisy losses.
-We cast the task as a stochastic low-rank bandit problem.
+We now formalize the problem of minimizing polarization and disagreement in an online framework, where a learner sequentially intervenes on the network and, without access to innate opinions $\innateopinions$, observes only noisy losses, i.e., noisy evaluation of polarization and disagreement.
+We cast the task as a stochastic low-rank matrix bandit problem.

 \spara{Online Learning Protocol.} Let $\mathcal{L} = \{\mat{L}_1, \mat{L}_2, \dots, \mat{L}_K\}$ be the \emph{intervention space}, a finite set of admissible graph Laplacians representing possible network structures.
 Each intervention $\mat{L} \in \mathcal{L}$ uniquely determines an equilibrium via its forest matrix $\mat{X} = (\mat{I} + \mat{L})^{-1}$.
 We therefore define the \emph{action space} for our bandit algorithm as